BUYING A HOME IS A BIG DECISION…

 1) SELECTING A LENDER & THE LOAN PROCESS

 The loan process is the tedious part of the purchase.
 I will suggest a few lenders that may be of service to you or you are free to select one of your own, but this process needs to be done first before we proceed.
 It is crucial for you, as a buyer, to understand what you can qualify for as far as a mortgage payment.
 I want you to know exactly how much you can qualify for and that you are comfortable with the amount of that payment before we find a house that you love and only to find out it is not in your comfortable payment limit.
 The lender will request such information as paycheck stubs, most recent bank statements, W-2’s, and other copies of your personal information.
 Once they have received this information and can pull your credit report, they will be able to give us an accurate amount you can qualify for.
 This is like cash in hand to a seller!
 It shows them your loan is in process and that you are a qualified and serious buyer!

 In the case you have some dings in your credit, the lenders will assist you with cleaning that up too.
 You will be working closely with your lender throughout the process, so make sure you select someone you feel comfortable asking questions to and discussing details with.

 Need a mortgage lender?
-Call Claudia Reyes with Homesource Mortgage, her and her team will take great care of you.
+Call Claudia Mostaghasi with Homesource Mortgage, Claudia and her team will take great care of you.
 (361) 334-8370